sylphia-nox/Discord-Bot/README.md

 sundance.py contains the bot code<br/>
 test.py contains various code snippets for reference and testing<br/>
 <br/>
-See wiki for information on .env file and MySQL DB needed to run code.<br/>
+See the [wiki](https://github.com/michaelScarfi/Discord-Bot/wiki) for information on .env file and MySQL DB needed to run code.<br/>